 If you live in the right climate or have a greenhouse, and some seeds do show up in your purchased supply of soapnuts, try planting them.
 The seed coating will be very hard, so you should scarify the exterior by cutting into it in various places with a knife.
 This will weaken the hard coating enough to allow the plant embryo to escape.
 Then plant the seed in a pot deep enough to accommodate its tap root.
 Patience is required.
 It may take a number of months to sprout, and your tree won’t bear fruit for another nine or ten years.

 Other than the transportation problem, we have only found one other potential concern about soapnuts.
 In large enough quantities, saponin is toxic to fish.
 In fact, it was used by indigenous people as a way to poison fish so they would float to the surface for easy gathering.
 That’s something that might have been discovered after soapnuts were used for washing in streams and lakes.
 Saponin normally breaks down in the digestive system and must enter the bloodstream to be toxic, but fish assimilate it directly into their bloodstream via their gills.
 It also breaks down quite readily in the environment, so it isn’t considered to be a significant threat, especially when it’s released into a municipal system where the sewage is treated.
 (And, of course, regular laundry detergents and household soaps aren’t exactly benign in terms of their environmental effects!)

 Soapnuts are naturally occurring, sustainable, use reduced packaging, can be composted, and enable multiple uses from one product.
 For those reasons, their increasing popularity seems justified as a low-impact, green alternative to chemical detergents and expensive “green” laundry soaps.

 Wendy Priesnitz is the editor of Natural Life Magazine, where a version of this article was first published.
-She is also the author of Natural Life Magazine’s Green & Healthy Homes, along with twelve other books.
+She is also the author of Natural Life Magazine’s Green & Healthy Homes, along with thirteen other books.